BlackCoffeeTraders/btcph/README.md

 # btcph
-This is my full btcph web package for public notifications pirposes
+This is my full btcph web package for public notifications and informations purposes only.